han-yaeger/yaeger-tutorial/README.md

         }
     }
 ```

+## Apply some proper Object Orientation
+When you followed the steps above you might have implemented the `AABBCollider` interface
+in the `AirBubble` Class as well as in the `PoissonBubble` class.
+Again shared behaviour, so its time
+to clean that up.

+:computer: Create a superclass for both `AirBubble` and `PoisonBubble` and move all their shared behaviour
+to this superclass.

 ## Add Coral to the Game Level
 The Game Level needs a bit more decoration, so as the last step in this tutorial,